 The pros: Trader Joe’s Pitted Amarena Cherries are new and perfect for the cherry lover in your life.
 This jar is a nice size.
 Would make for a good stocking stuffer.

 The cons: This is a seasonal item and there is no telling if this will be back next year.

 Maraschino cherries are the type of fruit where you question if they are fruit at all.
-They’re a strange yet kid friendly color.
+They’re a strange yet kid-friendly color.
 I’ve seen maraschino cherries sold in almost every color of the rainbow.
 However, they taste nothing like the variety that nature provides.
-These however, are what maraschino cherries should be like.
-Now, I’m not a big cherry fan, but these I really liked.
+These, however, are what maraschino cherries should be like.
+Now, I’m not a big cherry fan, but I really liked these.
 Out of the jar, most of these had their stems.
 A few did not, but I’m not sure if me using a spoon to get a few out had anything to do with it.
 The syrup was so dark that I couldn’t pursue that answer any further.
 These cherries are dark in color.

 For $3.99 this jar has so many possibilities.
 Yes, you can eat these straight from the jar, use them to top a sundae, make a really cherry cola, make a nice cocktail, probably even bake a dessert with these.
 This is versatile and tasty.
 Best of all, the juice is worth saving and repurposing as well.
 A really good find.
 It’s priced right and would make for a nice stocking stuffer too.